11rchitwood/hope/hope.md

 That's why I love this scene in Harry Potter.
 To cast the Patronus spell, Harry says, "Expecto patronum."
 It's the Latin for "I expect a guardian."
 When Harry travels back in time, he stands across the lake from his past self saying, "Dad will come.
 I saw him."
 After a short while, he realizes he must show up for himself because, paradoxically, he already has.

-*Loving Father, we thank you for all the times you have showed up for us in our past.
-We pray that this Christmas season that you give us the hope, the expectation that you will show up for us in the days to come.
+*Merciful Father, we thank you for all the times you have showed up for us in our past.
+We pray that this Christmas season you give us the hope, the expectation that you will show up for us in the days to come.
 AMEN.*

 ## Where does your hope lie?

-People found hope in Obama.
-People found hope in Jesus.
-As I'm writing this in September 2024, we don't know who will be the next president.
-We do know who is truly sovereign in our lives.
-Let's pray that our nation's leaders will be good stewards of the country we've ellected them to serve, but more than that let's cling to the hope the Christ gives us.
+As I'm writing this, we're in the middle of the 2024 election season, with no winners decided yet.
+Honestly, I'm feeling a bit jaded.
+But when I was asked to write Advent devotions about Hope, I remembered the 2008 election season.
+Do you remember the Barack Obama "Hope" poster?
+Street artist Shepard Fairey based the design on a photo taken an AP freelance photographer.
+The poster showed then-presidential-candidate Obama with his gaze lifted up, stylized in red, white, and blue with a bold block font "HOPE" at the base.

+This image was everywhere back then, and it clearly resonated with many people.
+Some folks saw for the first time a presidential candidate that looked like them during the most serious economic downturn since the Great Depression.
+Looking back, I can't help but think about how many of folks were just like this during Jesus' time.
+First, I think of the Zealots, a revolutionary group who thought Jesus came to help them overthrow the Roman government.
+Next, there were the Essenes, who thought they could retreat from society to remain holy and pure.
+Then, there were the Pharisees, who were sure that strict adherence to the law was the only way forward.
+Finally, there were the Sadducees, who thought they were above the rest in both holiness and social status.
+The funny thing is, they all had one thing in common: none of them really understood what Jesus came to do.

+Jesus came to change people's hearts, not their politics.
+With Jesus in your heart, everything changes, not just one dimmension of life.
+This Christmas, regardless of election outcomes or anything else, I pray that we experience revival in our hearts and that that would lead us to be the body of Christ in our community.

+*Loving Jesus, help us to keep our hope in you, and you alone, this Christmas season.
+Divert our eyes from the squabbles of politics, and fix us on loving our neighbor as you love us.
+AMEN.*

-## Hope for the flowers
+## Hope for the Flowers

-Growing up, I benefitted from a lot of Bill Turner's legacy.
-One special part was Sunday School at St. Luke my senior year in high school.
-Mr. Turner was no longer teaching, but his proteges, Betsy and Rick Covington were.
-Upon graduation, they gave us a curious gift, a sort-of children's book called *Hope for the Flowers*.

-It was a yellow book cartoonishly illustrated with flowers, caterpillars, and the like.
+One of the best gifts I ever received was from my Sunday school teachers in 12th grade.
+It was a yellow book with a butterfly on it called *Hope for the Flowers* by Trina Paulus.
+The cover explained that it was a "a tale - partly about life, partly about revolution, and lots about hope - for adults and other including caterpillars who can read".
+If you can, read it yourself, but I'll try to summarize here.

+The story follows a caterpillar named Stripe.
+He hatches from an egg, eats, and grows, but he has a feeling there must be more to life.
+One day he discovers a pillar of caterpillars, all climbing over one another, that stretches up to the clouds.
+They are seeking soem unknown goal.
+He joins in and along the way meets a friend, Yellow.
+They fall in love and eventually give up the climb to live together, but the feeling that there is more to life never leaves Stripe.
+Eventually, he sets back off to the climb, abandoning Yellow.
+Sad and alone, Yellow discovers another caterpillar forming a cocoon and, though doubtful, decides to do the same.
+Meanwhile, Stripe is bigger and stronger and makes it to the top of the climb to discover nothing but a clear vantage point with thousands of other caterpillar pillars around.
+Then, buttefly Yellow visits him.
+He doesn't understand at first but ultimately she convinces him to become a butterfly too, and they live happily ever after.

+There's more depth to the parable than I can convey here, but there's a pivotal moment I want to zoom in on.
+The first cocoon-building caterpillar tells Yellow that to become a butterfly, "You must want to fly so much that you are willing to give up being a caterpiller."
+Yellow asks them if this means she has to die.
+"Yes and No," he says.
+"Life is changed, not taken away."
+This is the ultimate hope-building move.
+Paul says it this way in Galatians 2:20, "I have been crucified with Christ.
+It is no longer I who live, but Christ who lives in me.
+And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me."

+*Author of Hope, give us the courage to die to ourselves and take up our cross daily and follow you.
+AMEN.*